FastForwardTeam/FastForward/README.md

 # About
 ## What is FastForward?
-FastForward is the sucessor of Universal Bypass (see below), a browser extension that can bypass annoying link shorteners, so you don't need to waste your time _trying_ to get on the final link.
+FastForward is the successor of Universal Bypass (see below), a browser extension that can bypass annoying link shorteners, so you don't need to waste your time _trying_ to get on the final link.

 You can see the extension in action in [our official website](https://fastforward.team/example-links).

-## What happend to Universal Bypass?
+## What happened to Universal Bypass?
 As you may know, [Universal Bypass](https://github.com/Sainan/Universal-Bypass) is no longer maintained by its original developer, [Sainan](https://github.com/Sainan), who had worked on it for so long.\
 Thanks Sainan for your hard work.